PHPOffice/PhpSpreadsheet/docs/index.md

 ## Learn by example

 A good way to get started is to run some of the samples.
-Serve the sample via PHP built-in webserver;
+Serve the samples via PHP built-in webserver:

 ```sh
 php -S localhost:8000 -t vendor/phpoffice/phpspreadsheet/samples